rehabstudio/fe-skeleton/README.md

 [Karma](http://karma-runner.github.io/).
 It can also contain settings for Mocha, Chai and Sinon.

+`web-manifest.json` brings "Add to homescreen" functionality by allowing control over settings such as theme colour, orientation, homescreen name and icon.

 `run/config.js` is a global file included into each of the build tool tasks and acts as a central place for task configuration.